TranscribeFast Team

 A practical framework to test and refine interview questions: recruit pilot participants, run pilots, evaluate results, and revise for clarity and depth.

-Why Pilot?
+Why pilot?

 • Reveal ambiguous wording and unintended bias.

-• Validate the order, timing, and transitions.
+• Validate order, timing, and transitions.

 • Surface better probes and examples.

-• Protects participant time by removing dead-ends.
+• Protect participant time by removing dead‑ends.

-• Are comfortable giving candid, specific feedback.
+• Comfortable giving candid, specific feedback.

-Run the Pilot
+Run the pilot

-• Note confusion points and emotional cues.
+2. Note confusion points, long silences, emotional cues.

-• Afterward, ask where wording felt loaded or unclear.
+3. Debrief: ask where wording felt loaded or unclear.

-• Invite participants to suggest alternatives.
+4. Invite participants to suggest alternative phrasing.

-Evaluate and Iterate
+Evaluate and iterate

-• Clarity and comprehension of each question.
+• Clarity/comprehension of each question.

 • Depth and relevance of responses.